CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

       can only increase the value of this parameter, and the time interval between two value changes must be greater than 6 hours.
 This parameter only takes effect when using EBS-backed instance type.

-    - `expected_state`: (Optional) When creating none-default warehouse, you can declare the status of the warehouse you are creating.
+    - `expected_state`: (Optional) When creating non-default warehouse, you can declare the status of the warehouse you are creating.
 Warehouse states are categorized as `Suspended` and `Running`.
 If you want the warehouse to start after provisioning, set this argument to `Running`.
 If you set this argument to `Suspended`, the warehouse will be suspended after